eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-02-12-dsp-downward-compatibility/README.md

-During the support of a certain DSP version *N*, the implementation has to be strictly backward compatible, i.e., for two successive connector versions *X-1* and *X* that support both the DSP version *N*, if one participant changes from connector version *X-1* to version *X*, another dataspace participant using any compatible connector version and third party tools that use this connector can continue to transfer data to and from that participant without the need to do any changes in his setup.
+During the support of a certain DSP version *N*, the implementation has to be strictly backward compatible, i.e., for two successive connector versions *X-1* and *X* that support both the DSP version *N*, if one participant changes from connector version *X-1* to version *X*, any interaction with the new connector version *X* has no breaking behavior changes.
+Additions to exchanged data models are in general not seen as breaking changes.

 ## Rationale